canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 ## Placing the seed directory into your image

-Now, simply copy the seed directory and all that it contains into your image in `/var/snapd/`, resulting in: `/var/snapd/seed/`.
+Now, simply copy the seed directory and its contents into your image in `/var/snapd/`, resulting in: `/var/snapd/seed/`.

 As noted, the seed directory and all files in it need to be owned by root user.
 Recursively set ownership to root as follows:

 1. From the parent directory of seed/, change the owner recursively to root user as follows: